kubukoz/blog/mdoc/flakes-first-steps.md

 > Flakes are a (currently) experimental feature of Nix, and they've been present in the default distribution of Nix since release 2.4.
 > The "experimental" part sounds scary, but I've had a good and consistent experience for a year now, and it's probably a matter of (less rather than more) time until they are considered stable.

 First of all, you need Nix installed.
-Follow [the official installation guide][download-nix] for your system.
+For that, follow [the official installation guide][download-nix] for your system.

 [The wiki][wiki-flakes] lists several ways to enable flakes.
 I prefer this one: